NixOS/nixos-weekly/content/2017/03-better-late-then-never.rst

 - Assistance Required for Vulnerability Roundups

-  Since last newletter 2 Vulnerability Roundup happen: 21_, 22_.
+  Since last newsletter 2 Vulnerability Roundup happen: 21_, 22_.

-  `Graham Christensen`_ is doing an amazing work coordinating the effort of security team and also doing big chunk of the work.
+  `Graham Christensen`_ is doing an amazing work coordinating the effort of a security team and also doing a big chunk of the work.
 Recently `he asked for help`_ and let us make sure he gets some helping hand, or two, three, ...

-  We can all recognize that The work the security team is doing is of great importance, since that makes it possible for the rest community to use NixOS in more production environments.
+  We can all recognize that The work the security team is doing is of a great importance, since that makes it possible for the rest community to use NixOS in more production environments.